WinzarH/LikertMakeR/README.md

   they are correlated to match a predefined correlation matrix.

   - [**_makeCorrAlpha_**](#makecorralpha)
-  constructs a random item correlation matrix of given dimensions and predefined _Cronbach's Alpha_.
+  constructs a random item Correlation Matrix of given dimensions and predefined _Cronbach's Alpha_.

   - [**_makeItems()_**](#makeitems)
-  is a wrapper function for _lfast()_ and _lcor()_ to generate synthetic rating-scale data with predefined first and second moments and a predefined correlation matrix.
+  is a wrapper function for _lfast()_ and _lcor()_ to generate synthetic rating-scale data with predefined first and second moments and a predefined Correlation Matrix.

   - [**_makeCorrLoadings_**](#makeCorrLoadings)
-  constructs a item correlation matrix based on factor loadings and factor correlations as might be reported in _Exploratory Factor Analysis_ (**EFA**) or _Structural Equation Modelling_ (**SEM**).
+  generates an item Correlation Matrix based on factor loadings and factor correlations as might be reported in _Exploratory Factor Analysis_ (**EFA**) or _Structural Equation Modelling_ (**SEM**).